armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

   selector:
     matchLabels:
       cluster: spin-gate
-      app.kubernetes.io/name: gate
   endpoints:
-  # "port" is string only. "targetPort" is integer or string.
   - interval: 10s
     path: "/api/v1/aop-prometheus"
+    # if Prometheus returns the error "http: server gave HTTP response to HTTPS client" then
+    # replace scheme with targetPort:
+    # Note that "port" is string only. "targetPort" is integer or string.
+    # targetPort: 8084
     scheme: "https"
     tlsConfig:
       insecureSkipVerify: true